 North Carolina has something to offer everyone—from the sea to the mountains and from small towns to cities with close to a million residents.
-There are numerous reasons to move to NC, but one of them is Forbes giving it the number-one ranking on the Best States for Business list for the second year in a row.
+There are numerous reasons to move to North Carolina, but one of them is Forbes giving it the number one ranking on the Best States for Business list for several years in a row.

-Below, you’ll find our list of the safest cities in North Carolina ranked by 2018 crime rates.
-Every city listed has their annual property (P) and violent (V) crime rate per 100,000 inhabitants presented next to it, while more detailed crime data is available in the text.
-You’ll also find some interesting information about each city, including population and property value data.
+Below, you’ll find our list of the safest places to live in North Carolina, ranked by 2019 crime rates.
+Every city listed has its annual property (P) and violent (V) crime rate per 100,000 inhabitants presented next to it, while more detailed crime data is available in the text.
+You’ll also find some interesting information about each city, including population and median property value data.